vsilverman/insight/README.md

-# Hashi Mesh Services
+# Hashi Service Mesh

 This repository contains the sources for Vlad Silverman's 2019 Insight DevOps project.

 ## Table of Contents